|

 Confederate lines, the liberal countries of Europe

 suddenly forced out of their neutrality, at least philosophically.
-It did keep the major European powers from recognizing the right to independence of the Confederacy and co
+It did keep the major European powers from recognizing the right to independence of the Confederacy and coming to their assistance.

 Subsequent victories in Kentucky cleared not only